 Final Thoughts on Incident Response Plan for Faxing

 When it comes to an incident response plan, you can’t be too prepared.
-Creating an IRP is an excellent place to start for any business that has more than one employee.
-The process of creating an IRP may seem daunting at first, but with the right plan in place and some practice time, you will reap the benefits for the long term.
+Creating an IRP is an excellent place to start for any business with more than one employee.
+The process of creating an IRP may seem daunting at first, but with the right plan in place and some practice time, you will reap the benefits in the long term.

-The iFax app uses 256-bit AES encryption, giving our customers total confidence that what they send online is protected from the prying eyes of cyberattackers.
+The iFax app uses 256-bit AES encryption and HIPAA compliant, giving our customers total confidence that what they send online is protected from the prying eyes of cyberattackers.